The Nancy Mysel Legacy Grant

 $5,000 Grant for Film Preservation Students

-The Film Noir Foundation is proud to announce the recipient of this year's $5,000 FNF/Nancy Mysel Legacy Grant—Janine Winfree of the L. Jeffrey Selznick School of Film Preservation/George Eastman Museum in Rochester, NY.
+The Film Noir Foundation is proud to announce the recipient of this year's $5,000 FNF/Nancy Mysel Legacy Grant—Aparna Subramanian of NYU.

 The FNF's charitable grant, funded by the Mysel family in honor of the late film preservationist Nancy Mysel who supervised FNF restorations of The Prowler and Cry Danger, grants funding to students enrolled in film restoration and preservation studies.
-The 2019 grant announcement was made Saturday night, February 2, at NOIR CITY 17 by festival host Eddie Muller, with a heart-felt acceptance video by Ms. Winfree screened for the San Francisco audience.
+The 2020 grant announcement was made Saturday night, February 1, at NOIR CITY 18 by festival host Eddie Muller, with a thoughtful video by Ms. Subramanian screened for the San Francisco audience.

 To apply for the grant, you must be a student currently enrolled in a college or university film preservation or moving image archive program.

 It is not necessary to be a first-time Film Noir Foundation grant applicant.
 If you have applied before, but have not been awarded a grant, please re-apply.